 Before cleaning, you should back all your files up in your preferred cloud drive.
 Google Drive offers a plan of 2 TB of storage for just $10.
 Or if you just want something a little more private, an external hard drive or SSD will do the trick.
 Externals have become relatively cheap.
 A Seagate 2TB drive, in Amazon, for example, would cost you just under $60.

-Deauthenticate your laptop from a bought software
+Deauthenticate your laptop from a bought Software

 Some purchased software that has a functionality where you can have their product installed on only one device.
 If you miss the step of de-authenticating your laptop before giving it away, it would be a little problematic compared to being prepared.
 The common software for this case is Adobe.
-If you own an Adobe product, it’s best you do this to easily reinstall it to your new laptop.
+If you own an Adobe product, it’s best you do this to easily reinstall it on your new laptop.

 Here’s a list in case you have the following software as well: